 Proxy bidding is available.
 Shipping can be arranged for those who can’t be there.
 Call the Synagogue at 340-774-4312 for details or email firstname.lastname@example.org.

-The auction will start at noon and end by about 3 p.m.
+The live auction will start at noon and end by 3 p.m.

-The expanded silent auction will include nearly 300 items: new and antique furniture, vintage art glass, unusual collectibles (including old yacht lanterns and bells), fabulous jewelry, original art, African and Asian antiques, vintage Cartier lighters, designer handbags, cases of wine, weekend getaways, gift certificates from shops, spas and restaurants...and much more.
+The expanded silent auction will include nearly 400 items: African sculpture and baskets, new and vintage furniture, unusual collectibles (including old yacht lanterns), fabulous jewelry, original art, cases of wine, weekend getaways, gift certificates from shops, spas and restaurants...and much more.
 Silent auction tables open at 10 a.m. and close between 1 and 3:15 p.m.

 Sale tables open at 10 a.m.
-Sunday and feature jewelry hand-picked by Lee Monaco, former owner of an antique jewelry store on St. Thomas, and by Karen Warhol, former owner of Name Dropper who has found the latest in France, Italy and New York.
+Sunday and feature jewelry hand-picked by Karen Warhol, former owner of Name Dropper who has found the latest in France, Italy and New York.
+Jewelry tables this year will also be laden with old costume jewelry from the Estate of Mrs. George D. Unger.
+And speaking of Mrs. Unger, she was an avid collector of fabulous African baskets that you'll find at a fraction of their value.

 Sale tables also offer the usual array of tchotchkes -- china, crystal, vases, baskets, frames, etc. -- as well as new and gently used clothing, belts, purses and scarves in our flea market tent.

-Special sale tables will feature beautiful pieces by master wood turner Avelino Samuel of St. John, glass beads created by Timisa Cree of St. Thomas and pottery by Jessica Rosenberg.
-Philip Sturm will also be offering direct sales of some smaller pieces of antique furniture and various "smalls."
+Special sale tables will feature beautiful pieces by master wood turner Avelino Samuel of St. John, glass beads created by Timisa Cree of St. Thomas and pottery by Jessica Rosenberg, along with framed 1920s fashion prints collected by Philip Sturm.

 Bruce Wilson of St. Croix is again the auctioneer.
 Admission is $10 and includes the auction catalogue.

-Food and wine will be available, with catering this year by Passion Fruit Chefs.
+Food and wine will be available, with catering again this year by Passion Fruit Chefs.

 We are especially grateful to our incredibly generous sponsors for their ongoing support of our historic Synagogue.
-Here's who's on board so far (and let us know if you want to join this illustrious group):
+Here's who's on board:

 Baker Magras & Associates